aweymo-ui/ges_geo_vis/README.md

-# Using Geographic Visualizations to Enrich Oral History Recordings
+# Creating Geographic Animation Using Google Earth Studio

-Presentation for the 2025 Western Association of Map Libraries Conference.
-Fall 2025.
+Presentation for the University of Idaho Library Tech Talk Series. _Andrew Weymouth, Fall 2025_.